Charles R. Hamilton: Military career

 He was promoted to four-star general in March 2023 and assumed command of the U.S. Army Materiel Command, overseeing global logistics and sustainment operations across the Army.
 In this role, Hamilton led a workforce of 190,000 military, civilian, and contractor personnel, impacting all 50 U.S. states and more than 150 countries with an annual budget of over $50 billion.

 He also served on several Department of Defense boards, including as chairman of the Defense Commissary Agency and the Army & Air Force Exchange Board of Directors.

-Suspension and retirement
+Relief of Command and Retirement

-On March 22, 2024, Hamilton was suspended by the Secretary of the Army pending an investigation into allegations that he influenced the Battalion Commander Assessment Program in favor of a subordinate who had failed the initial assessment.
-The subordinate, a lieutenant colonel, was not accused of wrongdoing, but the investigation alleged that Hamilton had an inappropriate relationship with her and had improperly intervened in the selection process.
+On March 22, 2024, Hamilton was suspended from his duties as commanding general of Army Materiel Command by Secretary of the Army, pending an investigation into allegations that he had influenced the Battalion Commander Assessment Program on behalf of a former subordinate officer.
+The matter was referred to the Department of Defense Office of Inspector General.
+Hamilton denied the allegations, stating his advocacy was transparent and motivated by concerns about racial bias in the selection process.

-The case was referred to the Department of Defense Office of Inspector General, and Hamilton was temporarily reassigned while retaining his four-star rank.
-Following the conclusion of the investigation, he was officially relieved of command on December 10, 2024.
-Hamilton later retired from the Army after more than four decades of service.
+Following the conclusion of the investigation, Hamilton was officially relieved of command on December 10, 2024.
+In a statement following his relief, Hamilton reflected on his career: "It was my honor to serve our nation, and I've been blessed beyond what I've deserved to lead our troops for the past 43 years."
+He subsequently retired after more than four decades of service to the United States Army.